Barrioslopezfd/gator/README.md

 ```bash
 gator agg 1m
 ```
+- m means minutes and the format is number m as you have seen

-(Where 1m is the time in minutes between requests to fetch posts.)
+- This is the minutes between requests to fetch posts

 # Notes